Guide to Applying

 Why should we select you for this scholarship?

-Résumés & Lists of Activities
+Résumés and Lists of Activities

-- The name of each event
+- The name of each activity

-- A comprehensive description of the event
+- A comprehensive description of the activity

 - What you specifically did